mahj0ng1234/FREED/README.md

 # Person Re-identification

-Person re-identification (Re-ID) is a critical technology to identify a target person from captured person images by surveillance cameras, which has attracted extensive attention in computer vision.
-As depicted in Fig. 1, an organization (e.g., Police Station) outsources a person Re-ID task to multiple surveillance cameras and a cloud server to save deployment costs.
-To perform the person Re-ID task, the surveillance cameras located in different areas capture and send person images to the cloud server.
-The cloud server receives a gallery from the organization, which is a collection of a target person's images, and checks whether or not the person image submitted by each camera matches the target person as appeared in the gallery.
-If yes, the cloud server sends to the organization the person Re-ID result, which may include the location of the matched camera, the captured person image, and the time when it was captured.
-Indeed, person Re-ID can be widely applied to person tracking, such as looking for lost children and tracking criminals.
+Person re-identification (Re-ID) is a crucial technology within the domain of computer vision, focused on the identification of a specific individual from images obtained through surveillance cameras.
+This technology has garnered significant attention due to its applicability in various scenarios.

+As illustrated in Figure 1, organizations, such as police stations, often delegate person Re-ID tasks to a network of surveillance cameras and a centralized cloud server.
+This approach is adopted to optimize deployment costs.
+To execute the person Re-ID task, surveillance cameras placed in different locations capture images of individuals and transmit these images to the cloud server.

+The cloud server receives a gallery provided by the organization, which comprises a collection of images featuring a target individual.
+It then proceeds to compare each submitted person image from the surveillance cameras with the individuals depicted in the gallery.
+If a match is identified, the cloud server relays the person Re-ID outcome to the organization.
+This result may encompass details like the camera's location where the match occurred, the image of the identified person, and the timestamp of the image capture.

+Indeed, person Re-ID finds diverse applications in person tracking, including locating lost children and tracing individuals involved in criminal activities.

 <img src="./resource/Re-ID.png" width="600">